mtcbpdcdubai/Botpress-Workshop/documentation.md

 # Travel Website Chatbot

 For this workshop, we will be building a chatbot for a travel blog.
+Firstly, go over to the Autonomous nodes in the middle of the screen.
+Right click on it and click delete node.
 The remaining parts of this documentation is divided into sections, each named after the node we are using in the workflow.

-##
+## Introduction Node

+Right click anywhere on the studio, and click Standard node, you will see something like that:

+Move over to the "Standard1" text on your node and rename the node to "Introduction".
+This is the first building block of your bot.